yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### InfoTracer
 [Find your information](https://www.infotracer.com) and opt out by [filling out the form](https://infotracer.com/optout/).
 You can also mail in [a different form](https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf) or fax it to 1-617-933-9946.

+### National Public Data
+[Search for your data](https://nationalpublicdata.com/search), copy the unique URL, and paste it in the [opt-out form](https://nationalpublicdata.com/optout.html).
+You’ll then need to share your email address and verify the opt-out request via email.

 ### NeighborReport
 [Search for your name, address or phone number](https://neighbor.report/), and then [remove the report](https://neighbor.report/remove).
 You will need to verify the opt-out request via email.